K\"ahler-Einstein metrics on stable varieties and log canonical pairs: Singular Kähler-Einstein metrics

 The proof of this identity goes as follows: first, using the demi-normality assumption, we may assume that the only singularities of $X$ are double normal crossings.
 Then, using the universal property of the dualizing sheaf (which coincide with the canonical sheaf as we observed above) and the projection formula, we have $\nu_* \om_{\Xnu}=\om_X(-C_X)$.
 We pull-back this relation to $\Xnu$ using the fact that the sheaf $\Ox(-C_{X})$ becomes precisely $\mathcal O_{\Xnu}(-C_{\Xnu})$.
 By the assumptions on the singularities, this last sheaf is actually an invertible sheaf so that we get the expected identity (cf point $8$ in \cite{Kollar}).
 As we will explain below, we do not want to assume a priori that our varieties are demi-normal.
 Therefore, it may happen that $C_{\Xnu}$ is not Cartier, and the formula \eqref{eq:can} may not be true anymore.
 So whenever we will deal with Kähler-Einstein on those varieties, we will have to apply the arguments on a log-resolution of the normalization instead of the normalization itself.
 Anyway, this will not cause any troubles.

-An important point is that whenever the conductor is reduced, then necessarily $X$ is seminormal (ie every finite morphism $X'\to X$ (with $X'$ reduced) that is a bijection on points is an isomorphism); moreover, a seminormal scheme which is $G_1$ and $S_2$ has only double crossing singularities in codimension 1, ie it is demi-normal.
+An important point is that whenever the conductor is reduced, then necessarily $X$ is seminormal (i.e. every finite morphism $X'\to X$ (with $X'$ reduced) that is a bijection on points is an isomorphism); moreover, a seminormal scheme which is $G_1$ and $S_2$ has only double crossing singularities in codimension 1, i.e. it is demi-normal.
 We refer to \cite{Tra,GT,KSS}) for the previous assertions.
 This leads to the following definition:

 \begin{defi} \phantomsection We will say that $X$ has semi-log canonical singularities if: \begin{enumerate} \item $X$ is $G_1$ and $S_2$, \item $K_X$ is $\Q$-Cartier, \item The pair $(\Xnu, C_{\Xnu})$ is log-canonical. \end{enumerate} \end{defi}